artsy/bearden/docs/README.md

 each part.

-The jobs to export a batch of `Organization` records are processed asynchronously and that happens on it's own queue because it's very memory intensive.
+The jobs to export a batch of `Organization` records are processed asynchronously and that happens on its own queue because it's very memory intensive.
 This is where we resolve and flatten our relational data using the aptly named [`OrganizationResolver`][org_resolver].